 Because the role of industrial dust collectors is so crucial to manufacturing and industrial environments, possibilities of a dust collector fire are met with serious concern in manufacturing facilities.
 Without preventive measures in place, the potential for a dust collector fire is very real.
 A simple spark can result in a combustible dust fire that could race through a facility with explosive force.
 Preventing such fires is critical for worker and plant safety.
 Prevention starts with recognizing common causes and ongoing preventative maintenance.

-Industrial dust collectors capture valuable product, as well as, providing a healthy work environment for employees and also to ensure that manufacturers are in compliance with local, state, and federal regulatory codes and laws.
+Industrial dust collectors capture valuable products, as well as provide a healthy work environment for employees, and also to ensure that manufacturers comply with local, state, and federal regulatory codes and laws.
 For air quality control inside and out, proper ventilation and air circulation of dust and fumes in many processing plants and manufacturing facilities are controlled by dust collectors.
 However, the very nature of dust collectors provides ample fuel for a combustible fire.

-Keep in mind that a dust hopper is not a storage bin for the product and dust collected from the plant or facility.
-The hopper is an important part of the process of dust collection, but it is not the endpoint.
+- Remember that a dust hopper is not a storage bin for the product and dust collected from the plant or facility.
+The hopper is an important part of dust collection, but it is not the endpoint.
 Allowing a hopper to fill and accumulate too much dust provides ample fuel and risk for combustion.
 An overflowing hopper can also clog a system, greatly reducing a dust collector’s effectiveness.
 Hoppers need to be monitored continuously or install self-dumping hoppers for easy dust disposal.

-Another simple preventive maintenance method to reduce the risk of fire is by changing the filter media when required.
-Filters should be changed at manufacturer suggested intervals.
-That may be when airflow through the dust collector system reaches a differential pressure limit or when there is a noticeable pressure drop that negatively affects the capability of the dust collector from actually capturing the dust or fumes within the facility.
+- Another simple preventive maintenance method to reduce fire risk is by changing the filter media when required.
+Filters should be changed at manufacturer-suggested intervals.
+That may be when airflow through the dust collector system reaches a differential pressure limit or when there is a noticeable pressure drop that negatively affects the capability of the dust collector to capture the dust or fumes within the facility.
 As an added preventative measure, even long-life cartridge filters should be monitored at regular intervals.
 In plants and facilities with processes releasing heavy dust loads, frequent filter replacement is recommended.

-While these are the 5 most common methods to protect a baghouse from fire, there are additional methods as well, including chemical isolation.
+While these are the 5 most common methods to protect a baghouse from fire, there are additional methods, including chemical isolation.
 Chemical suppression systems are designed to detect an explosion hazard in milliseconds and then release a chemical agent to extinguish the flame before an explosion can occur.

 If you’re interested in learning more about our baghouse products, parts or services, contact us today.
-At CPEF, Inc we will engineer, manufacture, install and service the optimum collection system for your needs.
+At CPEF, Inc., we will engineer, manufacture, install and service your optimum collection system.